nikita-sarma/nikita-sarma/README.md

 - Btech Student at CIT Kokrajhar
 -  I'm currently learning **AI/ML**.
 - You can View my repositories
-- 📫 How to reach me: [Your LinkedIn Profile URL](https://www.linkedin.com/in/nikitasarma080/)
+- 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/nikitasarma080/)

 ---
 ### My Tech Stack